osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 C:\Program Files\Java\jdk.1.8.0_181
 {% endhighlight %}

-Your installation path may vary, depending on the configuration options you selected when install the Java Development Kit (JDK).
+Your installation path may vary, depending on the configuration options you selected when installing the Java Development Kit (JDK).
 Nevertheless, when you load the correct JDK location, you should see JDK libraries load in the panel.

 {% include figure.html path="blog/runelite-part1/intellij-import-jdk.png" alt="IntelliJ IDEA import RuneLite with specific JDK version" %}